apache/hadoop/hadoop-common-project/hadoop-auth/src/site/markdown/Configuration.md

 These are the relevant configuration properties:

 *   `signer.secret.provider`: indicates the name of the SignerSecretProvider class to use.
-Possible values are: "string", "random", "zookeeper", or a classname.
-If not specified, the "string" implementation will be used; and failing that, the "random" implementation will be used.
+Possible values are: "file", "random", "zookeeper", or a classname.
+If not specified, the "file" implementation will be used; and failing that, the "random" implementation will be used.
+If "file" is to be used, one need to specify `signature.secret.file` and point to the secret file.

-*   `[PREFIX.]signature.secret`: When `signer.secret.provider` is set
+*   `[PREFIX.]signature.secret.file`: When `signer.secret.provider` is set
-    to `string` or not specified, this is the value for the secret used to sign the HTTP cookie.
+    to `file` or not specified, this is the value for the secret used to sign the HTTP cookie.

 *   `[PREFIX.]token.validity`: The validity -in seconds- of the generated authentication token.
-The default value is `3600` seconds.
+The default value is `36000` seconds.
 This is also used for the rollover interval when `signer.secret.provider` is set to `random` or `zookeeper`.

 The following configuration properties are specific to the `zookeeper` implementation:

 *   `signer.secret.provider.zookeeper.connection.string`: Indicates the
     ZooKeeper connection string to connect with.
+The default value is `localhost:2181`

 *   `signer.secret.provider.zookeeper.path`: Indicates the ZooKeeper path
     to use for storing and retrieving the secrets.
 All servers